sandialabs/cantrilbat/Electrode/src/README_GFCEO.txt

 ------------------------------

-One solution is to put the necessary classes as regular virtual function in Electrode with the prefix GFCEO
+One solution is to put the necessary classes as regular virtual function in Electrode with the prefix GFCEO (globally fully coupled electrode object
-    GFCEO_evalresisNJ
+    GFCEO_evalresisNJ()
     GFCEO_nEquations()

 Then, have an interface class that inherits from Cantera::ResidJacEval